About Business & Jobs

 Idaho’s unemployment rate is at its lowest rate since 2007.
 The annual average for 2017 was 3.1 percent unemployment.
 Low unemployment is good for job seekers and conditions could improve further if the skill gap could be narrowed, which refers to difference between the skills job seekers have to offer and the type of career readiness needed by employers.

-Nearly 20 percent of Idahoans work for a business employing fewer than 100 people.
-The vast majority of this population works for a microenterprise with fewer than 5 employees.
+Most Idaho workers are employed by a small business.
+In fact small businesses comprise more than 99 percent of the businesses owned in the state.
 Small business ownership occurs at a higher rate in Idaho than the rest of the nation, making it more important to have access to fair lending options.

 Resources on Business & Jobs